baryon/tracer/README.md

 ### 0.9.8
 * Added. {{folder}} template option for parent folder. #96 by @shbatm.
+* Added. rootDir param option for folder. #99 by @nswbmw. sample: folder.js and folder2.js

 ### 0.9.5
 * Fixed.
 Update index.d.ts and dtslint for typescript. #92 and #94 by @Diluka.